Cidree/rpostgis/README.md

 > considered experimental and is not recommended for most use cases.

-Once the connection is established, the first step is to check if the database has `PostGIS` already installed (and install it if it's not the case):
+Once the connection is established, the first step is to check if the database has `PostGIS` already installed (and install it if it’s not the case):

 ``` r